 Despite these positive steps, there is still much work to do to ensure people do not fall into homelessness or have harm and illness further perpetuated as they navigate between systems.
 Any individual engagement with the system should be seen as an opportunity for connection, and systems themselves must continuously collaborate to ensure continuity of care.

+Opportunities

 Cross-system collaboration can identify warning signs before someone falls into homelessness, help to ensure alignment on goals and values, promote mutual accountability, and provide opportunity to coordinate funding sources and services.
 Tangible steps towards systems coordination include regular convenings to clarify roles and responsibilities, entering into data sharing agreements, and allowing space for innovation and response to current events.

 Improving communication, coordination, and transition planning with these systems, while simultaneously investing in and scaling transitional housing models, will improve health outcomes and help ensure that emergency rooms, medical respite, and jail release planners have the resources and capacity to serve everyone in need and reduce the risk of subsequent recidivism or hospitalization.

-Vision for the Future System

-This plan outlines changes to these three levels to achieve the following outcomes:

-Service Provider Organizations

-THE VISION: Every service provider can adequately hire and retain trained staff that can carry out best practices when serving clients.

-Homelessness Response Systems

-THE VISION: All service providers are connected to one another through data.
-There are sufficient homelessness services within every sub-region and for disproportionately impacted sub-populations.
-All people experiencing homelessness can receive services tailored to their unique needs.

-System-to-System Connections

-THE VISION: There is a clear connection between the homelessness response system and other systems, such as the health care, legal, child welfare, foster care, and education systems, to ensure there are no missed opportunities to connect someone with services.
+It is our vision for this level that:

+Multiple systems of care can coordinate to ensure supportive transitions and leverage every opportunity to prevent homelessness.

+Our Work Over The Next Five Years

 We have One Overall Goal

 Bring unsheltered people inside in a way that meets their needs for safety, stability and healing, as quickly as possible to prevent death and further harm.

-How We Get There

-The key initiatives KCRHA will conduct over the next two years are in two categories:

-Programs and Partnerships Initiatives

-Funding Transformation

 How We Measure Our Progress for this Goal

-Measures of success:
+There are a number of indicators that KCRHA will be measuring to assess system performance and our progress in housing people.

+To baseline, KCRHA looks at the following measures to assess

 Number of households accessing the homelessness response system

 Number of households entering the homelessness response system

+Accessing the homelessness response system takes into account all people at a given time; entering into the homeless response system highlights new individuals entering the homelessness response system.

+With these baseline numbers, KCRHA will then track across the five years of this plan the following metrics with an intent to move them in the following directions: